About the reports

-Our second report xplores how consumers respond to different visions of the protein system in 2035.
+Our second report, ‘Future Scenarios for Alternative Proteins’ explores how consumers respond to different visions of the protein system in 2035.
 Using scenario-based research, the study examines consumer reactions to futures dominated by high- and low-tech innovation and policy-driven protein transitions.

-You can find further insights from the Consumer Observatory on consumer attitudes towards alternative proteins in the following studies:
+You can find further insights from the on consumer attitudes towards alternative proteins in our other reports for the Consumer Observatory:

 Feedback on our work